awslabs/LISA/lib/docs/config/chat-assistant-stacks.md

 | **User** | Chat UI left pane → Chat Assistants | See available assistants; click to open a preconfigured session. |
 | **User** | Session | Use preconfigured models, RAG, MCP, prompts; choose among options when allowed; |

-For configuration schema and API details, see the LISA configuration and API documentation.
+For configuration schema, see the LISA configuration documentation.
 For using the Chat UI in general, see [LISA Chat UI](/user/chat).